thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 17 October 2022
+### Daily Rundown on Tuesday, 18 October 2022

-- The average temperature today is 14.69˚C;
+- The average temperature today is 15.25˚C;
-- With highs of 15.94˚C and lows of 9.7˚C.
+- With highs of 17.21˚C and lows of 6.38˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->